 Just below Colorado is the last of the mountain states, New Mexico.
-Now, you’d think this Western state would be marijuana friendly simply because of where it is located, but not actually.
 Although it borders Colorado, it also borders Arizona and Texas.
 While Arizona allows medical marijuana and welcomes patients from other states, that is all it does.
 Texas, on the other hand, is starkly against anything remotely related to marijuana.
-New Mexico has found a comfortable spot between the two.
+New Mexico sits comfortably between the two.
 For years, New Mexico was medical use only, but on April 1, 2021, everything changed.

-Growing weed in New Mexico without being a patient or caregiver is difficult.
-This is not because of the area; growing weed is actually quite easy- New Mexico is a challenge because they have some of the strictest weed growing laws in the country.
-Growing any amount of weed in New Mexico is a felony with 9 years of jail time.
-That is motivation to get a medical card.
+Growing weed in New Mexico used to be difficult – not because of the area; growing weed is actually quite easy.
+It was difficult because the state used to have some of the strictest weed-growing laws in the country.
+Growing any amount of weed in New Mexico was a felony with 9 years of jail time.
+The new law changes this.

 Growing in New Mexico

-New Mexico and Arizona share a Native American population that has their own region on the border of both states.
-The Navajo Nation is the largest Native American –governed territory that also has the largest amount of land.
+New Mexico and Arizona share a Native American population on the border of both states.
+The Navajo Nation is the largest Native American –governed territory.
 Native American territories have their own laws, including ones on marijuana.
-Even though New Mexico marijuana growing is only permitted for marijuana patients, that rule may not apply in the Navajo Nation.
-President Obama recently gave Native American territories the option to make their own marijuana rules, which may mean more growing.
+President Obama gave Native American territories the option to make their own marijuana rules, so check with tribal authorities.

-New Mexico is a state that is both generous and strict when it comes to marijuana.
+With their latest law, New Mexico is now quite generous when it comes to marijuana.
 If you have a medical condition, you can grow a lot.
-If you don’t, you will need to be very discrete.
-The best way to do this is grow small amounts and don’t get caught.
-I explain specific strategies in my Marijuana Grow Bible.
-It is available as a free download.
+If you don’t, you can grow a lot.
+Learn how to make the most of your time by reading the Marijuana Grow Bible.
+It’s a free download.

-Growing your own weed in New Mexico is very possible- if you take the time to get the right paperwork.
-If not, you will need to be very private, or move north to Colorado.
+Growing your own weed in New Mexico is very possible – especially now.
+Plus, you don’t have to move north to Colorado.